Share This Article

 How to Cope with Technophobia

 Avoiding technology provides a temporary sense of relief.
 However, the phobia will only grow stronger the more you do this.
 This phobia can be so severe that it affects your career.
-After all, technology is now being used in a lot of jobs.
+After all, technology is now being used in most jobs.
 Getting that promotion or even staying employed may depend on your ability to learn new tech, fast.
-If you live in a city, it’s nigh impossible to avoid technology.
-From public transportation to shopping, you are expected to handle these tools.
+And if you live in a city, it’s impossible to avoid technology.
+From public transportation to shopping, you’re expected to handle these tools.

-You do not have to go through this unpleasantness all your life.
+So what can you do?
+You don’t have to go through this unpleasantness all your life.
 Keep these in mind:

-● Tell yourself that there is nothing wrong with technology.
+- Tell yourself there is nothing wrong with technology

-● The more you use an item, the more comfortable you become with it.
+- Use technology often.
+The more you use an item, the more comfortable you become with it

-● Make it your everyday task to use a little form of technology
+- Make it your everyday task to use some form of technology

 Your goal is not to become tech-savvy but to live with technology harmoniously.